 - Relax on one of the island's idyllic wild beaches.
 Thanks to a new airport the island has developed a fair bit since we first went there, but you can still find long stretches of unspoilt golden sand where you can swim and admire the picturesque fishing boats.

 - Snorkel the coral reefs around the island.
 Speak to your Selective Asia advisor for the latest hotspots, as these are constantly evolving.

 Phu Quoc is in fact ‘disputed territory’, with Cambodia also claiming a historical right to sovereignty; quite understandable when you consider that the island lies just five miles off the coast of Kep, in Cambodia.

-The island enjoys a sub-equatorial climate with two seasons; rainy (late-July to late October) and the dry season (November to July).
-Whilst visits to Phu Quoc can be made all-year round, the best time is dry season (although outside of October the chances of sunny days remain high - but the best time is dry season.
+Phu Quoc enjoys a sub-equatorial climate with two seasons: rainy (late-July to late October), and the dry season (November to July).
+You can visit all year round - outside of October the chances of sunny days remain high - but the best time is dry season.